If you've recently got a puppy you might find the guidance you've seen around socialising it is difficult to follow during the coronavirus outbreak.

 For more information and online courses to help train your puppy go to The Dog Coach Online.

-Socialisation is introducing your new puppy to people, other dogs and getting it used to the sights, sounds and smells it will encounter in its everyday life.
+Socialising a puppy involves introducing them to people, other dogs and getting them used to the sights, sounds and smells it will encounter in everyday life.

 There's a window of around 16 weeks when a puppy is wired to try new things and get used to its surroundings.
 This is a great time to get a dog used to a range of experiences so it won't feel nervous.

 The best way to do this during the Covid-19 lockdown is to simulate change and safely bring the outside world in as much as possible.

 Focus on building your relationship with your puppy, their trust in you and their confidence in meeting things that are new and different.
 A confident, happy puppy will be far better prepared for the changes to come when life goes back to normal.